telppa/Chrome.ahk-plus/README.md

 ; Return a screenshot of the element (base64 encoded), base64 := PageInst.querySelector("#MainTitle").Screenshot()

-; you can save it as an image file by using the ImagePut library.
+; You can show or save it as an image file by using the ImagePut library.
 ; https://github.com/iseahound/ImagePut
 ; ImageShow(base64)